xeol-io/xeol/README.md

 xeol <image>
 ```

-The above command scans for vulnerabilities that are visible in the container (i.e., the squashed representation of the image).
+The above command scans for EOL packages that are visible in the container (i.e., the squashed representation of the image).
 To include software from all image layers in the vulnerability scan, regardless of its presence in the final image, provide `--scope all-layers`:

 ```
 xeol <image> --scope all-layers